Drivers Shut Down Eisenhower Expressway To Perform Dangerous Stunts -- Where Were Illinois State Police?

 One person is heard calling it “funny as hell.”

 The tire marks left behind on the Eisenhower near Racine Avenue were not just from one vehicle.
-There were multiple cars.READ MORE: Man Shot, Wounded On CTA Red Line Train At 69th Street
+There were multiple cars.READ MORE: 17-Year-Old Shot Overnight In Austin

 People were handing out of car windows to the glory of those recording – all while traffic backed up for the illegal show.